Mark Connor

-Mark Peter Connor (born May 27, 1949 in Brooklyn, New York) is a former pitching coach for the Baltimore Orioles and Texas Rangers.
+Mark Peter Connor (born May 27, 1949) is an American former pitching coach for the New York Yankees, Baltimore Orioles, Toronto Blue Jays, Arizona Diamondbacks and Texas Rangers.
 Before his coaching career, he was a minor league pitcher from 1971 through 1972 who batted and threw right-handed.

 Playing career

 Connor played two minor league seasons for the Minnesota Twins before his career was ended by an arm injury.
 He went 4-5 with a 2.78 ERA, three saves, and 57 strikeouts in 55 innings for the 1971 Auburn Twins.
 The following season, he posted a 5-2 record with a 3.83 ERA in 32 relief appearances for the Wisconsin Rapids Twins.